evoyiatzis/FitGaussianBond/README.md

-# FitGaussianBond
+A multipage webapp for DPD modelling
-A streamlit data app to fit gaussian expressions to a bond density distribution
+A streamlit data app to
+- fit gaussian expressions to raw bond lengths
+- fit gaussian expressions to raw angles
+- derive DPD parameters using the standard approach
+- derive DPD parameters using the approach of De With